ConorG180/my-spanish-quiz/README.md

  - Name input - Along with the inputs relevant for the quiz, we also request the user's name so that we can refer to them by name, making for a more personalised experience throughout the quiz.
  - User input validation - The programme includes validation checking on all user input entered into the programme.
 Rather than crashing the programme, the user will receive a relevant error message upon the wrong input being entered, and asked to repeat their input.
  - Difficulties - The programme is designed to be played on either an easy, medium or hard difficulty.
 This allows for users of various levels of spanish to enjoy and participate in the quiz, thereby increasing accessibility and the target audience of the programme.
+ - Score - During the game, the user's score is tracked.
+This is used to calculate how many questions the user has gotten correct, and how many they have gotten incorrect.
+It is also later used to find out the user's percentage of right/wrong answers.
 <!-- ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 Welcome Conor,